 2. Strategy

-In a company-wide project led by the head of our Sustainability Promotion Division, we conducted our first climate scenario analysis with the help of external advisers to define scenarios of potential future climate states, assess the impact of climate-related risks and opportunities on our business and financial forecast under each scenario, and identify actions to manage these risks and opportunities.
+With the help of external advisers, our Sustainability Promotion Department has been using the climate scenario analysis since FY 2021 to define scenarios of potential future climate states, assess the impact of climate-related risks and opportunities on our business and financial forecast under each scenario, and identify actions to manage these risks and opportunities.

 A scenario whereby the world falters on serious climate action, resulting in the global average temperature rising by some 4.0°C compared to pre-industrial levels